Dutch Oven Herb Bread

-A rustic bread flavored with fresh herbs, baked in a dutch oven.
+A rustic loaf of bread flavored with fresh herbs and baked in a dutch oven.
 Crisp on the outside, soft and tender on the inside.

 Dutch Oven Rustic Herb Loaf

-- 2 teaspoon coarse salt , plus more for sprinkling
+- 2 teaspoons coarse salt , plus more for sprinkling

 - Olive oil